cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 a) Program Directory:
    For a successful installation the installation directory selected by the user must be writable during installation.
-   Two subdirectories of the installation directory ("pse" and "examples") will be enabled for writing for everybody who is in the group "Users".
+   Two sub-directories of the installation directory ("pse" and "examples") will be enabled for writing for everybody who is in the group "Users".

 b) Windows Registry: